CopernicaMarketingSoftware/Documentation/Publisher/en/sender-domains.md

 have to add a bunch of records to your [DNS](./dns.md) configuration.
 By adding these records to your DNS, you enable receivers to check whether we were indeed given permission to send your e-mail.
-If you do not do this, a huge percentage of the mails that you send with out software will not be accepted.
+If you do not do this, a huge percentage of the mails that you send with our software will not be accepted.

 Setting up all these [DNS records](./dns.md) can be a complex task.
 To help you out with this we have introduced a technology that we call *Sender Domains*.